 Sometimes, children may develop dental conditions that damage teeth severely enough to require restoration.
 In addition to improving the function and feeling of one’s teeth, some restorative procedures may also be used for cosmetic reasons, such as to close a gap between teeth or replace a missing tooth.

-Before inserting a filling, which may be made of gold, porcelain, silver amalgam, plastic, or glass, the decayed part of the tooth is removed.
+Before inserting the filling, the decayed part of the tooth is removed.
 The filling is then added to fill the void created by the removal of the decayed area.
+Our office offers composite (tooth colored) fillings which blend nicely with the surrounding tooth structure.